dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T735: Hierarchical structures need reevaluation in society.
+### T735: Hierarchy and leadership are beneficial only in specific situations.

 |Support|
 |---|